-Consumers Power, Inc. is a privately owned nonprofit rural electric cooperative serving 22,000 members in parts of six counties in Oregon: Benton, Lincoln, Lane, Linn, Polk, and Marion.
+Consumers Power Inc. is a privately owned not-for-profit rural electric cooperative serving over 25,000 members in parts of six counties in Oregon: Benton, Lane, Lincoln, Linn, Marion and Polk.

 CPI’s headquarters are located at 6990 West Hills Road, Philomath, Oregon, near Corvallis, home of Oregon State University.
 We also have an office at 1900 Oak Street in Lebanon.